 Student Studio Apartments

 Small studio apartments within a student apartment building offer basic rooms with a small private bathroom and basic kitchenette.
 The rooms are very spartan, but are furnished with a single bed and a desk.
 The Observatoire is located in downtown Montpellier.
 You will have a commute of about 30 to 45 minutes by foot and/or tram to the University.
 This housing option does not include meals.
 Utilities are included in the program fee; however, there is an additional $500 apartment deposit.

 If you are independent and interested in living in the city center, the Observatoire may be a good fit for you.
 However, many students find the studios spartan and uninviting.
 If you choose this option, be prepared for this reality.
 You should also be aware that there is typically little social interaction among residents, so this is not a good option if you are seeking a social community.
 If you are placed in this option, it is difficult to change your placement if you are dissatisfied with the placement once you arrive onsite, and you may be liable for the cost of the studio for the duration of the semester, so please think carefully before making your choice.

-Three excursions are included each term to introduce you to the unique character of southern France.
+Multiple day-long excursions are included each term to introduce you to the unique character of southern France.
 In addition, the program’s social and administrative assistants organize activities to familiarize you with the city and provide you with opportunities to meet French students.
-Optional longer trips at an extra cost may also be organized by the program.
-Past trips have included skiing in the Alps and a trip to Barcelona.